kud/browser-js/README.md

 ### isEmbedded()

-Tell you if the page is embedded (iframe) or not.
+Check if your website is embedded (iframe) or not.

 ```
 Browser.isEmbedded()